 After noting all of these aspects that attract bed bugs that you really can’t do anything about, it might still seem that some people aren’t suffering nearly as much as others.
 One person in the bed might get bitten a lot, while the person next to them might not be bothered at all.
 One person wakes up with welts all over their body (or develops them over 24 hours), while another person gets off scot-free.
 What gives?

 One Person Might Be More Restless

 It’s unlikely that biting bed bugs will wake you up.
 They inject you with painkiller first so that you don’t even notice you’re there.

 What do bed bugs absolutely love?
 A quiet meal.
 They hate being interrupted, and a meal for them takes around 10 minutes.
 If they have a choice between a perfectly-still person and one who tosses and turns a bit more, they will most likely choose the one who isn’t moving in their sleep (it’s also possible that the restless person scared them toward the still person!)
 They also hate to be trapped, so they might fear a person who moves about too much from side to side.

 So one person wakes up and says “this is horrible” and the person beside them says “what?”
 The fact is, there are some people out there who don’t even know that they have bed bugs at all because different people react differently to the bites.
 One person will have welts all over their body, the other person appears unaffected.
 Both people might have been bitten equally, but one simply showed the sign more.

 So What Can You Do?

-As it turns out, the only way to do it is to find a natural bed bug killer and eradicate them with extreme prejudice!
+As it turns out, the only way to do it is to find an all-natural bed bug killer and eradicate them with extreme prejudice!
 But apart from that, are there any other steps you can take?
-Check back next blog to find out!
+Check back the next blog to find out!